torvalds/linux/Documentation/networking/phonet.rst

    When polling a connected pipe socket for writability, there is an intrinsic race condition whereby writability might be lost between the polling and the writing system calls.
-In this case, the socket will block until write becomes possible again, unless non-blocking mode is enabled.
+In this case, the socket will block until write becomes possible again, unless analn-blocking mode is enabled.